-Information about the eight-toothed European spruce bark beetle, including how to report sightings.
+Information about the larger eight-toothed European spruce bark beetle, including how to report sightings.

 Adult females lay eggs along a linear gallery system from which larval galleries radiate, becoming wider as the larvae grow.
 The pattern shows in the bark and in the surface of the wood, and is unique to Ips typographus.
 This symptom should be looked for in any dead trees, whether standing or fallen.

-If you think you have spotted signs of this beetle then please tell us using our Tree Alert form.
+Please remain vigilant for signs of Ips typographus.
+If you think you have spotted signs of this beetle anywhere in Great Britain then please tell us using our Tree Alert form.

-Thesets out the steps that will be taken if an outbreak of the eight-toothed European spruce bark beetle were discovered in Great Britain.
+The largersets out the steps that will be taken in the event of an outbreak in Great Britain.

 You can find more-detailed information about this pest on the Forest Research website.